ericcornelissen/shescape/CONTRIBUTING.md

 `index.fuzz.cjs` by default.
 If you improve or add to the fuzz code, please share your improvements.

+When you discover a bug by fuzzing please keep the crash file.
+If you do not plan to fix the bug, either follow the [security policy] or file a [bug report], depending on the type of bug, and include the crash file.
+If you do plan to fix the bug, move the file to the `./test/fuzz/corpus` folder, remove the "crash-" prefix, and include it in the Pull Request fixing the bug.
+By adding it in this folder the bug will automatically be retested when fuzzing again.

 [assert package]: https://nodejs.org/api/assert.html
 [bug report]: https://github.com/ericcornelissen/shescape/issues/new?labels=bug&template=bug_report.md
 [editorconfig]: https://editorconfig.org/